cbinwani/ApromoreCore8.0/ISSUES.md

 - The raffaeleconforti-osgi bundle needs to be factored into sublibraries and have unlicensed code expunged.
 - Exceptions from the persistence layer cause UndeclaredThrowableException (this might be due purely to JPA automatic table creation, which should only be for development anyway).
 - The URL / should redirect to /index.zul.
-- Warning during build: `Unable to determine whether the meta annotation javax.enterprise.util.Nonbinding applied to type org.apromore.bpmn_item.impl.BPMNItemPluginImpl provides bundle annotations as it is not on the project build path.
-If this annotation does provide bundle annotations then it must be present on the build path in order to be processed`

 ## Features
 - Job management: submitting Runnables for off-thread execution, with a UI to monitor progress and allow cancellation